 The objective of having software design can be listed as follows:

-A good design is understandable.
-It should be modular, and all its modules are arranged in layers.
+- A good design is understandable.
+It should be modular, and all its modules should be arranged in layers.

 Principles of Good Software Design